We invite and encourage you to explore our residency programs by visiting-- https://www.unmc.edu/com/about/gme/index.html.

 Students may use elective time to broaden their background in a particular specialty, pursue a research project or other scholarly endeavors, or explore career objectives in specialties covered in the required clerkships.
 Electives may be completed in major and affiliated teaching hospitals in this city, in teaching hospitals in other medical centers in the nation or abroad, or in preceptorships with full-time or volunteer faculty members.
 Other arrangements are subject to approval by the College of Medicine Curriculum Committee.

 Curriculum Enhancement Seminars (CES)Course description: The Curriculum Enhancement Seminar (CES) is a required block during phase 3 that is a combination of required components and elective opportunities titled Enrichment Experiences (EE).
 The rotation is taught utilizing lectures, small groups, and skills workshops.
-The required portions of this rotation cover an assortment of high-yield topics including the care of special populations, discussions of diversity, equity and inclusion, evidenced-based medicine, health system sciences, foundational and translational science, palliative care, leadership, personal finance, interviewing, social media awareness, current topics in medicine (opioids & vaccinations), social determinants of health, neurology skills, ACLS, and protected time for USMLE preparation.
-The EEs provide students the additional opportunity to explore topics that are of personal interest from three categories including clinical applications, wellness and research/health systems.
+The required portions of this rotation cover an assortment of high-yield topics including the care of special populations, discussions of diversity, equity and inclusion, evidence-based medicine, health system sciences, foundational and translational science, palliative care, leadership, personal finance, interviewing, social media awareness, current topics in medicine (opioids & vaccinations), social determinants of health, neurology skills, and ACLS.
+The EEs provide students the additional opportunity to explore topics that are of personal interest to them from each of three categories including clinical, wellness, and research/health systems.
 The goal of this block is to explicitly address the specific curriculum outlined and reinforce the importance of tying basic sciences to clinical care.

 Electives in Omaha